zhechun683/chinatravel/project_report.md

 ### Overall System Architecture

-China Travel is built using a modern frontend technology stack, with the architecture and functional modules shown in the diagrams below:
+China Travel is built using a modern frontend technology stack, with the architecture based on the PWA (Progressive Web App) principles.
+The system follows a component-based architecture with clear separation of concerns between the UI, business logic, and data persistence layers.

 <div style="display: flex; justify-content: space-between; margin-bottom: 20px;">
   <div style="flex: 1; margin-right: 10px;">